Showing posts with label 1980s. Show all posts

 Merry then proceeds to read the manuscript to her.
 It’s clear Liz is not impressed, and a little angry that her friend—not a real writer—is encroaching on her territory (and possibly pissed she’s been kept up all night by Merry’s reading).
 However, though Liz makes a lot of oblique jabs, she refrains from explicitly criticizing Merry’s book, leaving Merry to believe she liked her novel.
 Merry urges Liz to show the manuscript to her publisher and though Liz resists at first, she ultimately does, assuming her publisher is too high-minded to even entertain buying it.

 You pretty much know what happens next.
 By 1975, Merry has become a wildly successful—and very prolific—author of trash fiction in the tradition of Jacqueline Susann or Judith Krantz (though she has more in common with Jackie Collins as a talk show personality).
 This is also the point where Rich and Famous becomes two different films.
-Merry charges through the rest of the movie like a neurotic Prime Time soap villain, her hair perfectly coiffed and swaddled in fur coats, getting into arguments with whomever is in her path—with her husband, who leaves her; with her teenaged daughter Debby (Meg Ryan in her film debut), who leaves her; and, crucially, with Liz.
+Merry charges through the rest of the movie like a neurotic Prime Time soap villain, swaddled in fur coats, her hair perfectly coiffed, getting into arguments with whomever is in her path: with her husband, who leaves her; with her teenage daughter Debby (Meg Ryan in her film debut), who leaves her; and, crucially, with Liz.

 David Selby and Candice Bergen in 1981's RICH AND FAMOUS